THURSDAY, MAR. 26, 2020 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Chris & Jo Harkins, J. Mark & Christy Davis, Cypress Properties, Inc., UCA College of Fine Arts & Communication, Margaret Ferguson Pope—Thank You Aunt Margaret!, EVO Business Environments, Jay Barth & Chuck Cliett, Stacy Hamilton of Desselle Real Estate, Downtown Little Rock Partnership, Arkansas Arts Council, Department of Arkansas Heritage, Rosen Music Company, and Steinway Piano Gallery Little Rock.

-4-Show Americana packages are available beginning May 13 via Metrotix.com or by calling (800) 293-5949.
-Single tickets go on sale May 20 and are $30 (General Admission), $38 (Reserved), and $40 (Premium Reserved).
+Tickets are $30 (General Admission), $38 (Reserved), and $40 (Premium Reserved) and are available via Metrotix.com or by calling (800) 293-5949.
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 On Mary Gauthier's tenth album, Rifles and Rosary Beads, all eleven songs are co-written with and for wounded veterans as part of Darden Smith's five-year-old Songwriting with Soldiers program.

 This work has become a calling.
 “My job as a songwriter is to find that thing a soul needs to say,” Mary says.
 “Each retreat brings together a dozen or so soldiers and four songwriters, three songs each in two days.
 We don't have a choice.
 We have to stay focused, listen carefully, and make sure every veteran gets their own song.
 And we always do.”

 Each song on Rifles and Rosary Beads is a gut punch: deceptively simple and emotionally complex, and each song tells the story of a deeply wounded veteran.